Justin Bieber's Hotel Slippers Will Outlive Us All

 Hailey Baldwin, his ex turned church friend turned current girlfriend, has remained faithfully by his side, seemingly unfazed by his audacity to continue wearing this fucking slippers in public.
 But wait, there's more.
 This is not his first time pulling this "be rich, look poor" Andy Warhol move.
 No, last year he spent his summer wearing hotel slippers all over Beverly Hills.
 GQ tried to tell the singer that hotel slippers are not the same thing as summer slides, but alas, one year later and same crime is being committed.

-My feelings on the matter can best be summarized by the chorus of "Summer Games," by Drake: "Breakin' my heart – breakin' my heart – breakin' my heart —
+My feelings on the matter can best be summarised by the chorus of "Summer Games," by Drake: "Breakin' my heart – breakin' my heart – breakin' my heart —

 Breakin' my heart – breakin' my heart/